 For media inquiries, please contact Cynthia Meyer at CMeyer@COchamber.com.

 DENVER – The Board of Directors of the Colorado Chamber of Commerce voted yesterday to support House Bills 1257 and 1258, which would allow voters to decide whether the state can keep excess revenues under the Taxpayer Bill of Rights (TABOR) and allocate one-third each to transportation, higher education and public schools.
+This is good news for many in the area, from firms like Plexus Freight to those headlining education.

 The bipartisan legislation is sponsored by Colorado House Speaker KC Becker, Rep. Julie McCluskie, Sen. Lois Court, and Sen. Kevin Priola.